panique/huge/README.md

 for attackers.
 Every good webhost / server provider offers fresh and secure versions of PHP.
 To get an overview about outdated, supported and active versions of PHP, please have a look [on wikipedia](https://en.wikipedia.org/wiki/PHP#Release_history).

+###USEFUL STUFF

+* If you want to run multiple instances of this script on one server, maybe like /myproject1/ and /myproject2/ and need to be logged in into both applications via ONE session (sound weird, but some people actually need this) please have a look into this ticket, there's a nice solution: https://github.com/panique/php-login/issues/82

 ###MORE INFO IN THE WIKI

 See [the wiki pages here](https://github.com/Panique/PHP-Login/wiki) for in-depth stuff.